seanox/virtual-environment/README.md

 # Description
-Since about 2010, the project exists for a modular platform for Windows to create virtual environments.
-Based on a virtual drive, the environment can be started easily and provides developers with a completely preconfigured development environment with numerous tools, services and  programs and standardizes the toolset in a development team.
+Since about 2010 exists the project of the virtual environment with modular structure for developers and users, so that this can provide a completely pre-configured environment with all programs, tools and services, without the environment affecting the running operating system and without devouring resources.

 Short setup times, uniform tools with uniform configuration, uniform paths in the file system, centralized maintenance and easy distribution and updating are some of the benefits.
-The platform is easily customizable, can be quickly switched to use for different projects, and the environment can be easily transferred to other machines where work started can be easily continued.
+The environment is easily customizable, can be quickly switched to use for different projects, and the environment can be easily transferred to other machines where work started can be easily continued.

-__The project includes with [platform](platform), a tool for the initial creation, use and management of the virtual environment and [modules](modules) that then automatically download tools and programs from the Internet, configure them and integrated them in the virtual environment.__
+__The project includes with [platform](platform), a tool for the initial creation, use and management of the virtual environment and a [module concept](modules) for the automatic integration and configuration of tools and programs from any source on the Internet.__

-__In release 3.x the modules are not yet supported.
-The software in the virtual environment must be set up manually, but this is easy, which is a normal drive.__

-Complete environments can be several gigabytes in size and not all tools, programs and services are always needed and so everyone can decide for themselves and customize the environment.
+__Currently, the module concept is still a successfully tested PoC (Proof of Concept) and not the focus of the project.
+So the software has to be set up manually in the virtual environment, but that's easy because it's a normal drive.__

 From my own experience from large companies with strict use of BitLocker, this is also supported :-)